Discretized Gradient Flow for Manifold Learning in the Space of Embeddings: Discussion

 Perhaps even more importantly, it is unclear how to specify the dimension of $M$ in advance.
 This has been discussed in the literature: see {\it e.g.} \cite{WangMarron2008} and its references for work done before the last decade, and \cite{GranataCarnevale2016} for more recent work.
 In these works, issues such as the potentially fractal/Hausdorff dimension of the data set have been discussed.
 From a more geometric mindset, we could speculatively start with a $k$-manifold, and hope that in the long run, $M$ would collapse in the sense of Cheeger-Gromov \cite{cheeger-gromov} to a lower dimensional manifold of ``best" dimension.
+This would address the issue that the initial choice for $M$ has to be modified as more data is considered.
 Even more speculatively, since all Riemannian manifolds are via cut locus arguments homeomorphic to a closed ball with gluings on the boundary, we could start with the $k$-ball $B^k$, add a regularization term, like the volume of $\partial B^k = S^{k-1},$ that penalizes the existence of a boundary, and hope that long time flow provides both dimension collapse and boundary gluing.
 We have no evidence that this will work, but a low dimensional computation is potentially feasible.